Gunnersbury Park & Museum

 After Maynard’s death the estate was bought in 1739 by Henry Furness, MP and art collector.
 He extended the house and commissioned William Kent to landscape the gardens.

-Princess Amelia also developed the estate between 1761 and 1786, but the original house was demolished in 1800 by a later owner.
+Princess Amelia, daughter of George II, also developed the estate between 1761 and 1786, but the original house was demolished in 1800 by a later owner.

 The present house was built by Alexander Copland in 1802 and sited to the west of the original house.
-(Copland was a prominent builder and partner of Henry Holland whose firm made a fortune building barracks for the Government during the Napoleonic Wars.)
-At about the same time, 1806-9, the small mansion, next door, was built for Stephen Cosser, who had bought the north-east corner of the park as a separate lot.
+Copland was a prominent builder and partner of Henry Holland whose firm made a fortune building barracks for the Government during the Napoleonic Wars.
+Around the same time, the adjacent Small Mansion was built for Stephen Cosser, who had bought the north-east corner of the park as a separate lot.

 Sydney Smirke (1798-1877) is best known as the architect of the circular Reading Room at the old British Library.
-He had trained and worked with his brother, the more famous architect Sir Robert and between them they also designed a number of London clubs.
-Many of his drawings for the refurbishment of the large mansion still exist at the Royal Institute of British Architects and at New Court, home of the Rothschild Archive.
+He had trained and worked with his brother, Sir Robert Smirke, and between them they also designed a number of London clubs.
+Many of his drawings for the refurbishment of the Large Mansion still exist at the Royal Institute of British Architects and at New Court, home of the Rothschild Archive.

-The large mansion is in the neo-classical style and is now a listed building (grade II*).
+The Large Mansion is in the neo-classical style and is now a Grade II* listed building.
 The ground plan is a long rectangle, with the ground sloping away to the south from a terrace which originally commanded magnificent views across the park to the river.

 A double height staircase hall.
 The central pattern on the marble floor reflects what would have been a grand chandelier above.
-The pink walls reputedly recreate pigments discovered during paint analysis in 1980, but seem out of keeping with the rest of the house.
-A second flight of marble stairs rises from the balcony and leads to two first-floor bedrooms.
+A second flight of marble stairs rises from the balcony and leads to what were the first-floor bedrooms.
 The square pillars and plastered screen at first-floor level are later additions.

 To the left (east) of the entrance hall.
 The rosettes on the marble fireplace echo those found in many of the other rooms.
 The central section of the fireplace and the reeded glass in the bay windows were installed in the 1950s.